 At NRPA and the Alliance for a Healthier Generation, our vision is that every child is given the same opportunity to live a long and healthy life.
 This is your opportunity to join us and help make that happen!

-Register your site for Commit to Health and join the national movement for healthy out-of-school time.
+Join the national movement for healthy out-of-school time.

 Allison Colman is NRPA’s Program Manager for Commit to Health.

 Ava DeBovis is the Alliance for a Healthier Generation’s National Network Manager for Healthy Out-of-School-Time.